BitcoinQnA/ln-guide/index.md

 * **Channel management** - If a user makes a lot of payments in a single direction, channels can become unbalanced, meaning that all of the funds are stuck on one side of the channel.
 This then requires the user to take action by balancing their channels.
 This can be done by circular rebalancing (paying yourself out of one channel and into another) or via a [submarine swap](https://lightning.engineering/loop/) service that allows you to drain off or fill up an existing channel for a small fee.

 * **Inbound liquidity** - If a user opens a channel to someone else, all of the funds intially sit on their side of the channel.
 This means they can only send payments and cannot receive.
-There are three main ways around this...
+Lightning wallets like [Breez](https://breez.technology/) and [Pheonix]((https://phoenix.acinq.co/) have recently released upgrades that mitigate this by opening channels [on the go](https://medium.com/breez-technology/the-breez-release-candidate-getting-lightning-ready-for-the-global-takeover-b5d1f9756229) as required.
+However for those running their own Lightning Node and managing their own channels, there are three main ways around this...
   * Spend some sats 'away' to the other side of the channel
   * Purchase some inbound liquidity from a service like [Lightning Pool](https://lightning.engineering/posts/2020-11-02-lightning-pool/)
   * Use a submarine swap service